sebastian-nagel/pywb-wiki/Video Replay and Recording.md

 the video info file to map the video container to the actual video.
 This is beyond the scope of this first release.

-## Recording with live proxy and pywb-webrecorder
+## Recording with live proxy / pywb-webrecorder / webrecorder.io

 When running with pywb-webrecorder, the live rewrite with proxy mode is used, and the proxy is assumed to be 'video aware'.
 Both HTML5 requests and video info requests will go through the proxy,